2025 Major League Baseball postseason: (AL1) Toronto Blue Jays vs. (NL3) Los Angeles Dodgers

 In Game 4, the Dodgers jumped out to an early lead, but it was quickly erased by a two-run homer by Vladimir Guerrero Jr. in the top of the second, which put the Blue Jays in the lead for good as they evened the series at two.
 In Game 5, Trey Yesavage pitched seven solid innings, and the Blue Jays' offense once again gave Snell trouble as they won 6–1 to take a 3–2 series lead headed back to Toronto.
 In Game 6, Yamamoto pitched six innings, allowing five hits and one run, and Mookie Betts got out of his postseason dry spell with a two-run RBI single in the top of the third as the Dodgers won to force a decisive seventh game.
-In Toronto’s first ever World Series Game 7, the Blue Jays led 4–3 in the top of the ninth and were two outs away from their third title, but then Miguel Rojas hit a solo homer to tie the game, forcing the first extra inning Game 7 since 2016.
+In Toronto's first ever World Series Game 7, the Blue Jays led 4–3 in the top of the ninth and were two outs away from their third title, but then Miguel Rojas hit a solo homer to tie the game, forcing the first extra inning Game 7 since 2016.
 After a scoreless ninth and tenth, a solo homer from Will Smith in the top of the eleventh put the Dodgers in the lead for good, and then Yamamoto earned his third win of the series in the bottom of the inning.
 This was the fifth consecutive World Series Game 7 to be won by the road team.

 Yamamoto won World Series MVP, becoming the first Japanese-born player to accomplish such a feat since Hideki Matsui in 2009.
 With the win, the Dodgers tied the Boston Red Sox and the Athletics for the third most World Series championships.
 The Dodgers became the first team to win back-to-back titles since the New York Yankees did so in 1999 and 2000 (as part of a World Series three-peat from 1998 to 2000), and they became the first National League team to repeat as World Series champions overall since the Cincinnati Reds did so in 1975 and 1976.
-The Dodgers also became the first team to win the World Series after sweeping the LCS, but with their opponent winning the pennant in a winner-take-all game since the Detroit Tigers did so in 1984.
+The Dodgers also became the first team to win the World Series after sweeping the LCS, but with their opponent winning the pennant in a winner-take-all game since the Detroit Tigers did so in 1984, and were the first to do it since the LCS moved to a seven-game series in 1985.

-This was Toronto’s first defeat in the World Series.
+This was Toronto's first defeat in the World Series.
 Previously, they had won in their first two appearances in 1992 and 1993.
 This marked the first time a Toronto-based team lost in a championship round of the four major North American leagues since the 1960 Stanley Cup Final.